brentwoo/brentwoo.github.io/_posts/2018-01-30-meow-pitch.md

 Then I wondered, what do cute meows look like?
 Why is her meow so much cuter than when I do it?
 So let's pop it into Praat and see!

 Kuma came into my room and I recorded a little conversation.
 Here it is, and here is the associated spectrogram with pitch tracking.
+The spectrogram, the shaded gray background, shows the different qualities of the sound, and is tough to interpret without some phonetics training (I sure don't know much about it).
+The line is the 'pitch', also called fundamental frequency or f0.
+It is the lowest, most prominent frequency of the sound, and what a listener would identify as the "musical note" were you to sing that pitch.
+Orchestras tune to A4 at 440 Hz, and there are a zillion other estimates and measures but in general male voices average at 110 Hz and female voices at 211 Hz.
+Cats, apparently, meow at 550 Hz.

 <audio controls>
   <source src="{{ site.url }}/assets/total-pitch.mp3" type="audio/mpeg">